Sins of the Father - Chapter 1: Last Rites - The Penitent Man

 "You're a priest," he insisted.
 "I can see it on you.
 The mark.
 You've walked between worlds, haven't you?
 You've seen behind the Veil."

-I had.
-Six years ago, when I'd failed the exorcism at St. Bernardine's Cathedral and killed seventeen people in the process.
-When I'd died for three minutes and come back wrong, able to see things that were supposed to stay hidden.
-When the Vatican had stripped me of my collar and told me never to darken a church door again—though technically, I was still a priest.
+The Vatican stripped me of my collar when they realized what I'd become.
+They told me never to darken a church door again—though technically, I was still a priest.
 You couldn't unring that bell, no matter how much both parties might want to.

 "Yeah," I said quietly.
 My fingers found his pulse.
 Thready and fast, barely there.
 "I've seen some things."